kyegomez/LFM/README.md

 ## Liquid Transformer
 Integrating transformers with lfms + mixture of experts.
 Very experimental and early!
+We're working on a training script [here](./liquid_transformer_train.py).
+It still needs an actual tokenizer like llama's tokenizer but it's getting there.
+If you can help with this then let me know.

 ```python